FGasper/p5-Protocol-DBus/README.md

 - Currently EXTERNAL is the only supported authentication mechanism.
-- UNIX FD support is “transparent”: send and receive Perl filehandles as part of message bodies. :)
+- UNIX FD support is “transparent”: send and receive Perl filehandles as part of message bodies. :) (Note that it does require [Socket::MsgHdr](https://metacpan.org/pod/Socket::MsgHdr).)
+- Support on OSes other than Linux is intended but spotty.
+D-Bus’s EXTERNAL authentication mechanism (currently the only one supported) depends on passing credentials on a UNIX domain socket, which isn’t very portable.
+Patches to improve this are welcome.

 # TODO